Patrick Friesacher: Personal life

-Patrick was born to Doris and Johann Friesacher.
+Friesacher was born to Doris and Johann Friesacher.
 He has a sister named Nicole and a younger brother named Kevin, who is also a race driver.
 Friesacher had Ayrton Senna as his role model growing up, his favorite bands are Green Day and Blink-182.
 He is a La Filière alumni.

 Friesacher drove one of Minardi's two-seater cars in the Thunder at the Rock event at Rockingham, on 30 August 2003.
-He finished 3rd in the 10-lap-race, with footballer Teddy Sheringham riding alongside him.
+He finished third in the ten-lap-race, with footballer Teddy Sheringham riding alongside him.
 He would again drive a two-seater one month later at Kyalami, finishing third with Robby Wray as his passenger.

 Helmet design and sponsors

 Friesacher's helmet design is blue with silver flames painted from the visor.
 Upon his return to Red Bull, his helmet design changed to dark blue with the company's logo.
 He also ran a Red Bull-themed helmet while a member of their Junior Team.
 His helmet is manufactured by Arai.

 Austrian exhaust manufacturer Remus has backed Friesacher's career since 1998.